 - The National Memorial Day Parade.
-Now our nation’s largest Memorial Day event, with some 300,000 spectators and a national television broadcast, the parade was inaugurated by the AVC in 2005 along Constitution Avenue in Washington, DC.
+Now our nation’s largest Memorial Day event, drawing some 300,000 spectators and featuring a national television broadcast, the parade was inaugurated by the AVC in 2005 along Constitution Avenue, following a period of some 60+ years in which our nation’s capital was without a parade on our military’s most sacred holiday.
 The parade is a moving timeline of American military history, calling attention to the true meaning of the holiday – saluting our nation’s fallen heroes.

 - American Valor Quarterly.
 The AVC’s official magazine, AVQ features first hand stories from American heroes, adding their voice to the historical record.